Esmail-ibraheem/Transformer-model-theoretical-part/TNN/LlTRA model..md

 ### Training:

 I used my drive to upload the project and then connected it to the Google Collab to train it:

+- hours of training: 4 hours.
+- epochs: 20.
+- number of dataset rows: 2,934,399.
+- size of the dataset: 95MB.
+- size of the auto-converted parquet files: 153MB.
+- Arabic tokens: 29999.
+- English tokens: 15697.
+- pre-trained model in collab.
+- BLEU score from Arabic to English: 19.7
+		❒ Bleu score – The bilingual evaluation understudy (bleu) score quantifies how good a machine translation is by computing a similarity score based on n-gram precision.

 #### Collab training connected with my drive.